Best Pillow for Back Sleepers

 Support to the neck and head is very important to back sleepers.
 Although back sleeping promotes alignment of the neck and spine, back sleepers should look for a pillow that is neither too soft nor too firm to prevent stress from building up on the shoulders.

 Back sleepers should also avoid pillows that are too hard or have too much loft.
-High and lofty pillows cause the neck to tilt down to your chin, leading to discomfort and headaches.
-Just like Goldilocks, it’s best to find a pillow that’s just right.
+Lofty pillows cause the neck to tilt down to your chin, leading to discomfort and headaches.